Alex0vSky/SmallImapsNotifier/README.md

 )

 Notifies about a new letter on the taskbar, works via the IMAPS: IMAP over SSL/TLS.
+Made with the aim of studying the application of State Machine in the real world.

 ## Features
 State Machine bevahior in *plantuml*: